Preface

 CSS

-The only required CSS that is a generic class to visually hide your second counter.
-This is my preferred method but feel free to use whichever you're most comfortable with.
+The only CSS needed is a class to visually hide the second counter.
+This is my preferred method but feel free to use whichever technique you're most comfortable with.

 .sr-only {